12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Cortisol is a hormone in your body.
 It helps your tissues to react to stress.
 When you are feeling extra stressed, cortisol comes out of the pituitary gland and helps you react to an event quickly.

-It is no secret that having a newborn baby is stressful for the mother, so new moms tend to have more cortisol in their bodies than others.
-Especially if this is your first pregnancy, or you’re in the early weeks postpartum, it’s a good idea to try to reduce the level of cortisol in your body by relieving as much stress as possible.
+If this is your first pregnancy or you’re in the early weeks postpartum, it’s a good idea to try to reduce the cortisol level in your body by relieving as much stress as possible.

 Tips for reducing cortisol:

-Cortisol levels are highest when you have not had enough sleep.
-This is easier said than done with the sleep deprivation that comes with a newborn, right mama?
 But even a few hours of consecutive sleep can be powerful for new mothers.
 If you have some help, see if they can give your baby one bottle so that you can get 4-5 hours of consecutive sleep at some point during your day.

-Take some time for yourself each day to do something that relaxes you.
-Taking a shower every day was my stress reliever during the first few months postpartum.
-The best thing I ever did was buy this little bouncer for my little one to sleep in–right next to me– while I was showering.
+Showering every day was my stress reliever during the first few months postpartum.
+The best thing I ever did was buy a bouncer for my little one to sleep next to me– while I was showering.

 • Exercise regularly: Moderate exercise helps to reduce stress and gives you a boost of the feel-good hormone, serotonin.